nidza07/nidza07.github.io/QC-docs/general usage.md

 In arcade mode, most standard Playroom shortcuts do not work.
 You can use only the game shortcuts.
 A few shortcuts however do work, and they are alt+C to access the chat (so you  can chat or reply to a PM), alt+H to access the history, and alt+M  to  return  to  the menu list, in this case the arcade mode area.

 The game will always instruct you what to do, this should be typical of an audio  game, for example using the arrow keys to navigate a menu.
+At this time, to activate options inside a menu of an arcade game, please don't use the NumPad enter key.
+Use the standard enter key instead.

 Note: Arcade game tables cannot be saved.
 It is also impossible to watch an arcade game in progress.